Mottie/tablesorter/README.md

 tablesorter is a jQuery plugin for turning a standard HTML table with THEAD and TBODY tags into a sortable table without page refreshes. tablesorter can successfully parse and sort many types of data including linked data in a cell.

+### Notice!

+* Because of the change to the internal cache, the tablesorter v2.16+ core, filter widget and pager (both plugin &amp; widget) will only work with the same version or newer files.

 ### [Documentation](http://mottie.github.io/tablesorter/docs/)

 * See the [full documentation](http://mottie.github.io/tablesorter/docs/).